rboudrouss/count_stats/README.md

 # Counting stats

-just a website that show statistic about the activity of a discord channel
+just a website that shows statistics about the activity of a discord channel